 Yes, check out our service troubleshooting section for some help on what you can check to possibly avoid the expense of a service call.

 Yes.
-The extended warranties offered do not cover maintenance or damage due to external causes.
+The maintenance warranties offered do not cover replacement or damage due to external causes.

 If your air conditioning drain line has a tee installed, remove the cap and pour one gallon of hot water down the drain slowly so water will not back up into the overflow shut off.
 Following the hot water, a cup of vinegar may be added to inhibit future buildup in the drain line.

 Maintenance warranty protection is is included with all new systems.
 There are no hidden costs.

 Yes, this is typically associated with the defrost cycle on a heat pump and is part of the normal operation.
 It may also occur on certain model units when heat is running and the temperatures are slightly warmer inside and outside.